YttriLab/B-SOID/README.md

 The 3-dimensional figure above shows the agnostic groupings of our demo training dataset undergoing unsupervised learning classification.

-## The following steps are only applicable if you go with `Option 2`
 ### Step I.3
 #### Build a personalized multi-class Support Vector Machine (SVM) classifier based on feature distribution of the individual GMM groups.
 Refer to [bsoid_mdl.md](docs/bsoid_mdl.md).
 With version 1.2, bsoid_mdl2.m computes the size of each group to run cross-validation for a given iteration and train/test ratio.
 For example, if you desire a 80/20 = train/test, and that your dataset is 1000 behavioral data points, with 10 cross-validated iterations, the size of each test group will be 20 behavioral data points, `1000*0.2/10 = 20`.
 ```matlab